Content Hub

 Why generic treasury tools fail in insurance

-The result is that insurance finance teams typically run two systems in parallel: the generic treasury tool for operating cash, and a combination of spreadsheets and claims management reports for claims fund management.
+The result: insurance finance teams typically run two systems in parallel — the generic treasury tool for operating cash, and a combination of spreadsheets and claims management reports for claims fund management.
 The two do not reconcile cleanly.
 Neither gives a complete picture.
 And the spreadsheets are only as current as the last manual update.

 Managing delegated authority funds across multiple capacity providers?